Jorn Vancamp

-Jorn Vancamp (born 28 October 1998) is a Belgian professional footballer who plays as a forward for OH Leuven U23.
+Jorn Vancamp (born 28 October 1998) is a Belgian professional footballer who plays as a forward or an attacking midfielder for Virton.

 Club career

 Vancamp joined Anderlecht's youth academy.
 He made his first team debut on 25 September 2016 against K.V.C.
 Westerlo replacing Nicolae Stanciu after 88 minutes.
 On 8 December 2016, Vancamp made his debut in the UEFA Europa League as a starter, he played in the group stage a match against Saint-Étienne, he was replaced by Łukasz Teodorczyk in the 60th minute of a 3–2 home defeat.
 In July 2017, Vancamp was signed by Eredivisie side Roda JC for the 2017–18 season.
 On 13 August, he made his debut for the club in Eredivisie in a 4–2 away defeat against PEC Zwolle playing the full match.

 Vancamp joined Beerschot on a permanent deal after returning from his loan at Roda JC.
 He was sent on a one-season loan to Dutch second-tier Eerste Divisie club FC Eindhoven on 5 October 2020.

 On 9 January 2022, Vancamp joined Ilves in Finland on a contract until July 2022, with an option to extend.
+In July, his contract was terminated due to his lack of maintaining a physical condition required for a professional athlete.